oierlauzi/zuazo/README.md

 ## Description

 Zuazo is library for manipulating real-time video.
 It's designed to take advantege of the GPU by offloading most of the work to OpenGL.
-It features a simple but powerful signal routing, compatibility with several video sources such as a video file, Video for Linux 2 (V4L2) device, still images, ImageMagick images, SVG files...
-Currently it can combine several video sources by using the Compositor class.
-It has been written in C++17, including the API so it is *NOT* compatible with older versions of C++.
+It features a simple but powerful signal routing, compatibility with several video sources such as a video file, Video for Linux 2 (V4L2) devices, such as web-cameras, still images, ImageMagick surfaces, SVG files...
+Currently it can combine several video sources by using the Compositor class, but it is still WIP.
+It has been written in C++17, including the API, so it is *NOT* compatible with older versions of C++.

 ## Requirements